John Procope makes third attempt at swim from Tobago to Trinidad

 "There's a team from Denmark who got interested in swimming the channel between Tobago and Trinidad...they're coming down on the (July) 16 and it's their intention to be the first human beings to swim the channel.
 I have a score to settle in swimming that channel."

 He feels it's his duty to complete this mission.
-After meeting Carr while swimming in Store Bay roughly 15 years ago, the pair have undertaken several open water swims to Store Bay, with Arnos Vale, Black Rock and Pigeon Point among their starting points.
+After he met Carr while swimming at Store Bay roughly 15 years ago, the pair have undertaken several open-water swims to Store Bay, with Arnos Vale, Black Rock and Pigeon Point among their starting points.

-More than a decade after their first meeting, Carr will join Procope as a support swimmer as the pair and their accompanying crew embark on what could be their biggest swim yet.
+More than a decade after their first meeting, Carr will join Procope as a support swimmer as the pair and their accompanying crew embark on their biggest swim yet.

 Comments